pragmagic/nimue4/README.md

 The integration lacks support for:

-* Multiple Unreal modules written on Nim in a single project
+* Creating editor extensions (coming soon)
-* Creating editor extensions
+* Creating Unreal plug-ins with Nim
 * Debugging Nim code directly.
 But since Nim functions map to C++ functions clearly, you can use existing C++ debugging and profiling tools.

 ## Getting Started